Fitness Feud: Whoop Sues Polar Over ‘Wholesale Copy’ of Wearable Design

 - The look from the side is similar, but not often seen

-- Whoop markets numerous replacement straps and apparel where the product can be worn in different ways
+- Whoop markets numerous replacement straps and apparel, where the product can be worn differently.
+There is not one unique Whoop look.

 - Amatfit Helio is very similar in appearance to Polar and hence to Whoop

-- Other brands like Coros and Wahoo have made similar straps, but none are directly competitive in terms of the features in the ecosystem
+- Other brands like Coros and Wahoo have made similar straps, but none have a directly competitive ecosystem of features.

 The Context: Subscription Model vs. One-Time Purchase